Natural Pregnancy Acne Remedies

 1. Apple Cider Vinegar Toner

-Apple cider vinegar is rich in alpha-hydroxy acids and natural enzymes, making it a gentle toner when appropriately diluted.
+Apple cider vinegar is rich in alpha-hydroxy acids and natural enzymes, which in theory, could act as a mild exfoliant and toner when appropriately diluted.

 How to use:

-- Mix 1 part raw, unfiltered apple cider vinegar with 3 parts distilled water.
+• Mix 1 part raw, unfiltered apple cider vinegar with 4 parts distilled water (increasing dilution for sensitivity).

 2. Baking Soda Spot Treatment